Dental Implants for Cleveland, Ohio & Surrounding Areas

 Dental implants sound like an option I'd like to consider.
 How do I get started?

 If you think you may benefit from dental implants, we recommend you to schedule a consultation appointment with one of our Prosthodontists.
-During your consultation appointment, Drs.
-Kanawati or Baum will first discuss your dental concerns with you.
+During your consultation appointment, Dr. Kanawati will first discuss your dental concerns with you.
 A comprehensive oral exam will then be performed along with any any necessary x-rays.
-For most cases, Drs.
-Kanawati and Baum will provide you with specific treatment options at the end of your consultation visit.
+For most cases, Dr. Kanawati will provide you with specific treatment options at the end of your consultation visit.
 However, for complex or very involved cases, impressions will be made and the models of your teeth, along with x-rays and consultation notes will be discussed by all three Prosthodontists to come up with the ideal treatment plan for you as well as other options available to you.